thomasdotred/Computational_Methods/README.md

 # Comutational_Methods
 Computational Methods is a course designed to improve your understanding of numerical algorithms and techniques and how they can be effectively implemented to solve complex mathematical and biomedical problems.
-In this course you will learn:
+Topics covered include:

 - Concepts of Coding and algorithm development
 - Concepts of Optimization and Root Finding